JamesClonk/JamesClonk.github.io/content/posts/scheduling-tasks-in-cloud-foundry.md

 1   2f458b3f-c383-4422-866f-31bd7fda9ac3   SUCCEEDED   Tue, 27 Aug 2019 02:00:03 UTC   rake cleanup-db
 ```

 And that's all there is to it..
-We wish you a happy scheduling! ⏲️
+I wish you a happy scheduling! ⏲️

 ### See also: